AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Section 2.
 Composition.

 a.
-Steering Committee
+Steering Committee Members

 A member’s failure to regularly attend meetings and fulfill the responsibilities of membership will be deemed a voluntary resignation at the discretion of the Steering Committee and confirmed by a majority vote of the Steering Committee.

-b.
-PCO Representative
+d.
+PCO Board Representative

 Section 3.
 Rotation of Membership.

-Section 4.
-Meetings.
+Section 6.
+Steering Committee Meetings.

 To the extent practicable, notice of meetings of the Steering Committee will be given to PCO members by reasonable means.
 Attendance at meetings of the Steering Committee will ordinarily be open to all members of the Board of Trustees, school employees and parents.
 A motion to restrict public attendance will require the affirmative vote of two-thirds of the members of the Steering Committee.